 A Step-by-Step Guide to High-Volume PDF Invoice Scanning

 Step 1: Upload Your Documents The first step is to upload your files.
 Instead of splitting large PDFs or processing invoices one by one, advanced platforms are built for bulk invoice processing.
 You can upload entire document sets in a single job.
-Look for tools capable of handling single PDFs up to 2000 pages or batches of 6000 mixed-format documents.
-This capability is essential for finance teams that receive consolidated monthly statements or large archives of supplier invoices.
+Look for tools capable of handling single PDFs up to 5000 pages or batches of 6000 mixed-format documents.
+This capability is essential for finance teams that receive consolidated monthly statements, large archives of supplier invoices, or complex multi-page documents like driver settlement statements common in trucking and logistics.

 Best Practices for Ensuring Data Accuracy and Integration